cobir13/MTG-Walls-AI/readme.txt

     - fetchlands are deliberately templated as an enter-the-battlefield effect rather than as an activated ability, to simplify choices during goldfish games.
+    - All targets are chosen at cast-time.
+Nothing is chosen on resolution.
+    - There is no difference between "choosing" a target and "targeting" one.

 Notes on actually-correct things:
     - "casting" a land doesn't use the stack